ludiosarchive/mute-new-tabs/README.md

 ===
 Mute New Tabs is a Chrome extension that fixes the peculiar decision to allow websites to make noise without your permission.
 It mutes the audio in all new tabs.
-If necessary, you can un-mute a tab by clicking the mute/un-mute icon in the tab itself.
+If necessary, you can un-mute a tab by clicking the mute/un-mute icon on the tab itself.

 It also mutes the tab when you navigate to a different origin.